openmoh/openmohaa/README.md

 ## Current State

 OpenMoHAA is still under development.
-The single-player campaign is not yet functional due to AI not being fully implemented, and due to the script engine having a few issues.
+The single-player campaign is not yet functional due to AI not being fully stable.
 But the `training` map can be played from start to end.
 The current focus is on multiplayer.

 ## Intro